CiscoDevNet/DesignThinking-SparkBot-TensorFlow/README.md

 # GSX-DesignThinking-SparkBot-TensorFlow

 ## Description
-In the exercise, you will build a prototype to show when customer uploads a photo of an object to Cisco spark, it will talk to an open source deep learning library (TensorFlow) to identify the object and return the related topics and options.
+In the exercise, you will build a prototype to enable image recongition capability for Cisco Spark Bot by leveraging an open source deep learning library - TensorFlow.
+The use case is - when customer uploads a photo of an product or error screen to Cisco spark, it will automatically identify the product and return the related topics and informations.
+It can help scenario such as customer support service, etc.
-The instructions are based on Mac computer.
-You may need to modify some steps if you are using windows.
+The instructions in this exercise are based on Mac computer.
+You may need to modify some steps if you are using windows device.

 ## Prerequisites